On-chain investigationCardanoWallet securitySecondFi

 3,072 victim walletswave 1 + wave 2tx hashesADA + tokens

 In the small hours of June 21, a string of long-dormant Cardano wallets, some untouched since the network's earliest days in 2020, began to empty one after another into addresses their owners had never seen.
-By the time the draining stopped two days later, more than 129 million ADA and thousands of other tokens had been swept out of 3,072 wallets belonging to users of SecondFi, a decentralized-finance project built on the Cardano blockchain.
+By the time the draining stopped two days later, more than 129 million ADA and thousands of other tokens had been swept out of 3,072 wallets belonging to users of SecondFi, a Cardano wallet app.

 Cos, the founder of the blockchain security firm SlowMist who also goes by Yu Xian, was among the first to flag the attacker's addresses publicly.
 Reviewing the fund flows, he estimated that real user losses "could theoretically exceed $20 million," involving "more than 129 million ADA and other tokens."
 A review of Cardano's on-chain records bears out the scale of his estimate almost to the coin.